 Obesity in dogs is almost as common as obesity in humans.
-In fact, experts say somewhere between 25 and 40 percent of dogs are obese or likely to become obese.
+In fact, experts say an estimated 56 percent of dogs are overweight or obese in the United States.

 The health consequences of these extra pounds are just as serious, too: overweight dogs put greater stress on their joints, hearts, lungs, liver, and kidneys.
 They’re more prone to injury, and are at a higher risk during surgery.